Updated August 2025 | All statutory references in this article reflect the Delaware Code, Title 25, Chapter 27 (2024 codification)

 - A statement confirming that payments were made

 You may serve the Delaware contractor certification via personal delivery or via certified or registered mail.
-There is no specific deadline for doing so, but it is usually done before or on the day you receive your final payment.
+There is no specific statutory deadline for doing so, but it is expressly required before the release of final payment (25 Del.
+C. § 2707(b)(1)).

 Note that if payment is not made even after you serve contractor certification, you may still record a mechanics lien.
-The deadline for filing a mechanics lien in Delaware will not be extended regardless if you serve contractor certification or not.
-Keep this is in mind so you do not risk missing the mechanics lien deadline and losing your lien rights.
+The deadline for filing a mechanics lien in Delaware will not be extended regardless of whether you serve contractor certification or not.
+Keep this in mind so you do not risk missing the mechanics lien deadline and losing your lien rights (25 Del.
+C. § 2711).

 The contractor certification in Delaware must be a notarized document.
 It must also include a statement certifying that all parties who work for you have already been paid.
-You must swear to this statement, which means that you should sign your contractor certification only when you’re in the presence of an authorized notary officer.
+You must swear to this statement, which means that you should sign your contractor certification only when you’re in the presence of an authorized notary officer (25 Del.
+C. § 2707(b)(1)).

 There is no statutory form for the Delaware certification of payment, although ideally, it must contain a list of all the parties that you paid, including your subcontractors and material suppliers.
 You must make sure that all parties who have lien rights against a property have indeed been paid prior to signing a contractor certification.

 Serving a contractor certification is not equivalent to signing a lien release or waiver.
 You will still have your lien rights intact, provided you have followed all other rules and requirements in Delaware.
-If you do not receive your final payment after serving a contractor certification, filing a mechanics lien will be your best recourse to recover your payment.
+If you do not receive your final payment after serving a contractor certification, filing a mechanics lien will be your best recourse to recover your payment (25 Del.
+C. § 2711).